giorgi-o/SkinPeek/README.md

 - Create a docker-compose file like [this](https://github.com/giorgi-o/SkinPeek/blob/master/docker-compose.yml) and a config file like [this](https://github.com/giorgi-o/SkinPeek/blob/master/config.json.example)
 - Put your bot token in [config.json](https://github.com/giorgi-o/SkinPeek/blob/master/config.json.example)
 - Use `docker-compose up -d` to start the bot, `docker-compose logs -f` to see the logs and `docker-compose down` to stop it.
-- Send `!deploy guild` to deploy in the current guild or `!deploy global` to deploy the commands globally.

 ## Future Improvements